Skip to content

 It comes down to the block as much as the brief.
 Lot size, site cover, setbacks, where services run and how the two homes sit together all shape what is possible.
 On the right block, a dual living home adds genuine flexibility: a home for parents now, and a space for adult children or guests down the track.
 It is worth mapping those site realities early so the second home works for your family and your block.

-Planning a dual living home in Brisbane
+Planning a Dual Living Home in Brisbane

 If you are weighing up a dual living home or second dwelling in Brisbane, we can help you understand what your block allows and shape a build that works for the whole family.
 Complete a free site feasibility check and we will look at the options with you.